Role of the Trustees

 Membership of sub-committees and brief biographical information about the current trustees is set out on the Sub-Committees page.

-The Chair of the Board of Trustees is Marianne Black.
-She can be contacted at the following address: firstname.lastname@example.org
+The Chair of the Board of Trustees is James Hollow.
+He can be contacted at the following address: email@example.com

-The Chair, Vice Chairs and other individual trustees can also be contacted through the Secretary to the Board of Trustees
+The Board as a whole or individual trustees can also be contacted through the Secretary to the Board of Trustees:

-There are 6 regular meetings of the full Board during the year, two meetings in each term, and normally 2 to 3 additional ad hoc meetings during the year.
+There are 5 regular meetings of the full Board during the year, and normally 2 to 3 additional ad hoc meetings during the year.
 Sub-committee meetings are held before each regular full Board meeting.
-Minutes of board meetings are available here.
+Minutes of board meetings are available on the Parent Portal.